Alken & Venn

 Helmet of heavy iron soldiers.
 It is terribly heavy for its high defense effect and requires considerable power to move decently.

 Dragons are associated with strength thanks to their resilience and might.
-While there may be value in researching the nature and origin of these qualities, replicating a facsimile with iron serves no purpose other than to produce yet another symbol of the king’s power.
+Although there may be value in researching the nature and origin of these qualities, replicating a facsimile with iron serves no purpose other than to produce yet another symbol of the king’s power.
 Indeed, while concept art only depicts vague brushstrokes, his knight captains in-game have the dragon crest featured on Yorgh’s Ring plastered across their oversized shoulder plates.
 The same is true for the Yellow Quartz Shield native to the Iron Keep.
 The dragons’ significance certainly wasn’t lost on the monarch, pious Alken likely inheriting the symbol from the religion which Yorgh inadvertently spawned.
 But the iron dragon itself would bring the Old Iron King no closer to the truth of the soul.
 There was no deeper contemplation of the power he toyed with, just shallow and uninspired shells to house it.

 Key that opens the door of the Tower of Black Fog.